yizhilll/MERT/README.md

 * codecs from [EnCodec](https://github.com/facebookresearch/encodec)

 ### Start Training

+Noted that we follow the fariseq development protocol to put our codes as an example project.
+When running the fairseq program, you can specify the MERT customized codes by `common.user_dir=${MAP_PROJ_DIR}/mert_faiseq`.

 After the environment is set up, you could use the following scripts:
 ```shell